 I have used plenty of Firefox addons over the years, to know which ones the community likes and which ones it dislikes.
 The problem with the default addon directory on the Mozilla website is quite simple, many of the addons in the web developer category are actually addons for webmasters.

-And, while I don’t disagree that webmasters are web developers, it would be much nicer if they sections were more narrow and specific.
+And, while I don’t disagree that webmasters are web developers, it would be much nicer if their sections were more narrow and specific.
 But, that’s part of the reason I’m here, to sort that problem out.
 Here are my 15 favorite Firefox addons for making web development, a bit less of a pain.

 Do you ever wonder how many 3rd party websites are able to track your information online, on any given website?
 I’m sure you do, especially after all the Edward Snowden thing exploded.
 Ghostery allows you to see which sites and trackers are collecting data about you, on any given page.
 You can learn, and you can also block any of the sites that you don’t want to be tracking you.